top of page

 The "Harmony Project" in Seattle brought together isolated elderly residents for weekly music sessions.
 After six months, participants showed significant decreases in depression symptoms and reported feeling "seen and heard" in their community.

-Your Personal Mental Health Playlist
+Your Mental Health Playlist

 Just as we customize our exercise routines, we can tailor our musical intake for specific mental health benefits: